SmotPokin42000/420AvorionMods/README.md

 ### Variable Equipment Docks(VED)
 A simple mod to build upon TheDeadlyShoe's 'More Turrets at Equipment Docks'.
 Extends the original to add more of all types equips, and a bit of RNG.

+### Buyable Empty Tokens(BET)
+Adds Empty Reconstruction Tokens to the equipment at a variable price.

 ### Station Immunity(SI)
 Grants adds immunity to AI stations.
 Configurable to add the same to player stations.